tomrndom/osf-website/src/pages/membership/join-the-open-infrastructure-foundation-1.md

 <hr/>

-## CORPORATE MEMBERSHIP

 #### Platinum Membership

-The foundation has Platinum Members as specified in the bylaws, who play an important role in providing support that makes the foundation's work possible.
-Organizations can apply now to become new Platinum Members, and will become Members subject to board approval.
-Contact us if you are interested in becoming a Platinum Member.
-And be sure to review the criteria published by the board as a guide, and review the bylaws and other legal documents for more details.
+The foundation has Platinum Members as specified in the [bylaws](https://www.openstack.org/legal/), who play an important role in providing support that makes the foundation's work possible.
+Organizations can apply now to become new Platinum Members, and will become Members *subject to board approval*.
+[Contact us](mailto:ecosystem@openstack.org) if you are interested in becoming a Platinum Member.
+And be sure to review [the criteria](https://wiki.openstack.org/wiki/Governance/Foundation/PotentialMemberCriteria) published by the board as a guide, and [review the bylaws and other legal documents for more details](https://www.openstack.org/legal/#/legal).
 The Platinum Members each contribute $350k USD per year to the foundation and must also have the equivalent of 2 full time employees contributing to OIF projects.

 [Contact Us](mailto:ecosystem@openstack.org) **to become a Platinum Member**.